Germaine Coty: First Lady

 Germaine Coty quickly became very popular with the wider public, however, and the public criticism targeting her perceived vulnerabilities ceased because of the protests it generated.
 The French appreciated and empathised with her powerful maternal drive.
 It became known that she had several rooms in the presidential "Élysée Palace" in order to make it possible to accommodate all ten of her grandchildren.
 Sources also reference instances of her "child-like simplicity".
 A particularly frequently repeated anecdote concerns the time she acted as an incognito guide for two American students visiting the Château de Rambouillet.
 On another occasion her actions were widely reported when she distributed pastries to children in the streets of Vizille, near to what was at that time still an official presidential residence (and one of which President Coty was particularly fond).
 It became known that Germaine Coty always took particular care to befriend and look after palace staff at "the Élysée".
 She was also seen to be generous with her time, scheduling five hours each day for her work on different social and welfare projects.
 It was also noticed that with Germaine Coty running the house, letters addressed to "la dame de l’Élysée" (approximately, "the lady of the palace"), received serious attention and proper replies.
 Notwithstanding reports of her underlying humility, she acquired a certain beneficent personal authority.

-It should be added that Germaine Coty's public image was much enhanced, both during her life time and posthumously, by influential sections in the "women's press" and by a campaign in her defence led by Le Pèlerin, the mass-circulation weekly magazine of the Catholic Church in France, even if the perspective offered by the traditionalist catholic magazine is underpinned by attitudes that might invite incredulity or ridicule two generations later: "We [the French] are a people who recommend that wives should stay home, care for their husbands, their children: and yet when [one of these wives] is called by the dice of democracy to the top job [of wife of the president], the press mocks her because she does not look like a fashion model, because her priorities are family-related".
+It should be added that Germaine Coty's public image was much enhanced, both during her lifetime and posthumously, by influential sections in the "women's press" and by a campaign in her defence led by Le Pèlerin, the mass-circulation weekly magazine of the Catholic Church in France, even if the perspective offered by the traditionalist catholic magazine is underpinned by attitudes that might invite incredulity or ridicule two generations later: "We [the French] are a people who recommend that wives should stay home, care for their husbands, their children: and yet when [one of these wives] is called by the dice of democracy to the top job [of wife of the president], the press mocks her because she does not look like a fashion model, because her priorities are family-related".
 (Note: "Nous sommes un peuple qui recommande à ses femmes de rester au foyer, de s'occuper de leur mari, de leurs enfants, et voilà qu'au moment où l'une d'elles est appelée à la situation suprême par le jeu de la démocratie, la presse la ridiculise parce qu'elle ne ressemble pas à un mannequin, parce que son horizon est familial".)

 There was no major restoration or redecoration of "the Élysée" on the Cotys' watch.
 The presidential palace had been thoroughly modernised between 1947 and 1953 under Président and Présidente Auriol.
 A noteworthy rearrangement to the palace gardens was nevertheless undertaken by the Cotys, and the presidential chapel was dusted down and reopened.